The Worst Home Selling Mistake

 How This Slip-Up Cost a Home Seller Over Six Figures

 Nobody sets out to make the worst home selling mistake, yet it happens.
 When you're wondering how much you can sell your home for, don't make this common home selling error.
 For starters, please know there's a great saying in the real estate business about this kind of selling mistake.
 To succeed in life, a person should strive to be:

 - The Third Realtor

-And like with most sayings, there is some truth in that statement, as agents who pick up listings after sellers have made major mistakes, particularly about pricing, will attest.
+And as with most sayings, there is some truth in that statement.
+Agents who pick up listings after sellers have made major mistakes, particularly about pricing, will attest.